PhilipKrook/U03Hangman/README.md

 krooknet.com/u03

-to reset the game, reset the browser have fun!
+to reset the game, click "start a new game" have fun!